 Designated critical habitat for the piping plover overlaps the extreme southern portions of the alternative under Theme 3, Winter Water Holding on Cropland in Vermilion and Cameron Parishes Plus Agricultural Best Management Practices.
 Implementation of CPs would occur on existing agricultural lands and would not occur within these habitats.
-Adverse effects would not occur to designated piping plover critical habitat.
+Adverse effects are not expected to occur to designated piping plover critical habitat.